Who we are...

 We milled some of the Eastern Hemlock trees from our own land to build a timber frame sugar house!
 With a little help from friends and family, and lots of hard work, our vision of a small, responsible maple sugar operation began to unfold right before our eyes!

-We are now operating in our inaugural year of the new sugar house and sugar bush!
-We built our own reverse osmosis machine, set the lines, and we are making lots of delicious organic maple syrup, candy, and cream!
+Here we are in front of the new sugar house and sugar bush!
+We built our own reverse osmosis machine, and set the lines!

 How we got our name...

 We know that in the early spring, when the woods are waking up from winter, and the warm sun shines on your face, and you can still feel the cold through a layer of clothes, we will always love working out amongst our sugar maple trees.